varnishcache/varnish-cache/doc/sphinx/reference/vmod.rst

 opt for an asynchronous worker, either by spawning a thread and tracking it, or by using Varnish's worker pools.

-There is also a ``VCL_EVENT_USE`` event.
-Please note that this event is now deprecated and may be removed in a future release.
-A warm VCL should be ready to use so no additional task should be postponed at use time.

 When to lock, and when not to lock
 ==================================